mjkrame/Bioinformatics_Biohackathon_Team15/README.md

 **Protein:Protein Interaction Network:**
 ![Protein:Protein Interaction Network Image](https://github.com/mjkrame/Bioinformatics_Biohackathon_Team15/raw/main/Cytoscape_Image.jpg?raw=true)

+As seen in the PPI, HTT has many blue dots representing different proteins HTT gene interacts with.
+This demonstrates its heavy involvement in numerous iochemical pathways, which if altered, could lead to some of the pheontypic changes we see in HD.

 ## Task E: Find tissue-specific eQTLs DNA polymorphisms that could alter the expression of the candidate genes
 Find tissue-specific eQTLs DNA polymorphisms that could alter the expression of the candidate genes An eQTL, is a genetic locus that explains a fraction of the genetic variance of a gene expression phenotype.
 In other words, eQTLs are genetic variants that influence the expression levels of one or more genes.
 In the context of the human organism, eQTLs play a crucial role in understanding how genetic variations contribute to differences in gene expression among individuals.
 This is important because variations in gene expression can lead to differences in traits, including susceptibility to diseases such as HD.